-Instructional Assistants Applications for academic year 2014/2015 are being accepted
+Instructional Assistants Applications for academic year 2015/2016 are closed.

-Subject to final budgetary approval, the Department of Languages and Literatures invites applications for positions of Instructional Assistant (IA's) for its first and second year courses in Arabic, French, German, Italian, Linguistics and Spanish during the 2014-2015 academic year.
+Subject to final budgetary approval, the Department of Languages and Literatures invites applications for positions of Instructional Assistant (IA's) for its first and second year courses in Arabic, French, German, Italian, Linguistics and Spanish during the 2015-2016 academic year.
 The exact number of positions available will be determined when final enrollment numbers in each course are available.
-The number of winter term contracts issued will depend upon a combination of enrollment levels and the performance of the IAs in the fall term.
+The number of contracts issued will depend upon a combination of enrollment levels and the performance of the IAs in previous term.

 IA's will facilitate weekly conversation hours under the close supervision and guidance of the course instructor or coordinator; they will attend meetings with instructors when required.